pievos101/GNN-SubNet/README.md

 Please see the folder "datasets/TCGA" for some sample/example files.

-To execute the script simply type 'python OMICS_workflow.py' within your console.

 The mentioned OMICS workflow performs GNN classification, explanations, and community detection for disease subnetwork discovery.

-After exectution of 'OMICS_workflow.py', importance scores are stored in the 'edge_mask.txt' file of the data folder.
+After exectution, importance scores are stored in the 'edge_mask.txt' file of the data folder.

 The detected disease subnetworks can be found within the 'communities.txt' file, and the corresponding scores within the 'communities_scores.txt' file.